Northbound Dan Ryan ramp to westbound I-290 shut down for shooting investigation

+All lanes have reopened after a shooting investigation Friday afternoon on the northbound ramp of the Dan Ryan Expressway to westbound I-290, authorities said.

-The northbound ramp on the Dan Ryan Expressway to westbound I-290 has been shut down for a reported shooting investigation, according to authorities.
+The northbound ramp on the Dan Ryan Expressway to westbound I-290 was closed earlier for a shooting investigation, though authorities did not reveal if anyone was struck by gunfire.

-Delays in the area are expected as authorities investigate the shooting, Illinois State Police said.

-It is unclear if anyone was struck by gunfire in the incident.
-There is currently no further information available.

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter here.